Astawowski/HomeLab/README.md

 ## Securing DMZ Web Server

 * This device **protects Internal Web Server** in DMZ from External Users by enforcing PaloAlto Anti-Vulnurability, Anti-Virus and File upload blocking.
+* To allow externat access to DMZ it performs DNAT.
-* It also allows only specific service access (TCP 443 - HTTPS)
+* It also allows only specific service access (TCP 443 - HTTPS).
 * Performs **SSL Inbound Inspection Decryption** so as to have full visibility into incoming encrypted traffic.

 ## IPSec Site-to-Site VPN